6.3.4 Collection & Use of Third Party Information

 In deciding whether to change an assessment, the Registrar must also consider if any change is fair and equitable and, in doing so, must again look more closely at both parents' financial position.
 The Registrar may scrutinise financial arrangements with other people, especially if a parent shares income, expenditure, debts or assets with another person.
 This could involve examining household expenses.

 If a parent owes child support, and the Registrar is taking action to enforce payment, the Registrar may need to make detailed enquiries into the parent's financial affairs.
 If a parent has financial arrangements involving another person, the Registrar may need to collect and use information about those arrangements.

-Example: F owes significant arrears of child support and the Registrar is intending to take the matter to court.
-F advises that they have no assets because their assets are in their new partner's name.
+Example: Alyssa owes significant arrears of child support and the Registrar is intending to take the matter to court.
+Alyssa advises that they have no assets because their assets are in their new partner's name.
 The Registrar may make enquiries about assets in the partner's name and, in seeking to have orders made regarding the assets, use that information to ask questions in court.

 Statements from third parties

 The Registrar can consider statements provided by third parties.
 The Registrar will advise the third party and the parent who provided the statement that the other parent will be told the source of the information and given details of the information contained in the statement so that they can comment on the information.
 If the third party or parent providing the information does not want the details provided to the other parent, the Registrar will not consider the statement when making a decision.

 The Registrar will respect the privacy of the parents and the children involved.
 The Registrar will generally not obtain, nor have regard to, information from children (6.2.2).
 The Registrar will generally not contact third parties without the consent of the parent who provided the information and will not imply that any person is obliged to provide information to the Registrar.
 If a parent provides a written statement from a third party, the Registrar will infer that they have consented to the third party being contacted.